-Upon completion of this offering, we will have outstanding 17,877,469 shares of common stock, assuming the issuance of 3,000,000 shares of common stock offered hereby, conversion of all shares of preferred stock and no exercise of options or warrants after March 31, 1999.
-Of these shares, the 3,000,000 shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act; provided, however, that if shares are purchased by "affiliates," as that term is defined in Rule 144 under the Securities Act, their sales of shares would be subject to certain limitations and restrictions that are described below.
+Upon completion of this offering, we will have outstanding shares of common stock, assuming the issuance of shares of common stock offered hereby, conversion of all shares of preferred stock and no exercise of options or warrants after March 31, 1999.
+Of these shares, the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act; provided, however, that if shares are purchased by "affiliates," as that term is defined in Rule 144 under the Securities Act, their sales of shares would be subject to certain limitations and restrictions that are described below.

-The remaining 14,877,469 shares of common stock, assuming conversion of all shares of preferred stock, held by existing shareholders as of March 31, 1999 were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
-All of these shares will be subject to lock-up agreements described below on the effective date of the offering.
-Upon expiration of the lock-up agreements 180 days after the effective date, 14,727,469 shares will become eligible for sale, subject in most cases to the limitations of Rules 144 and 701.
+The remaining 15,017,469 shares of common stock, assuming conversion of all shares of preferred stock, held by existing shareholders as of March 31, 1999 were issued and sold by us in reliance on exemptions from the registration requirements of the Securities Act.
+Of these shares, shares will be subject to lock-up agreements described below on the effective date of the offering.
+Upon expiration of the lock-up agreements 180 days after the effective date of the prospectus, shares will become eligible for sale, subject in most cases to the limitations of Rule 144.
 In addition, holders of stock options and warrants could exercise their options and warrants and sell the shares issued upon exercise as described below.